 Urethral caruncles, which often originate from the posterior lip of the urethra, may be described as fleshy outgrowths of distal urethral mucosa.
-They are usually small but can grow to 1 or more cm in diameter.
+They are usually small but can grow to 1 cm or more in diameter.

 Urethral caruncles are common in elderly postmenopausal women but are rare in premenopausal or perimenopausal women.
 Urethral prolapse is similar in appearance, but is circumferential while caruncles are focal.
 Urethral prolapse may occur in prepubescent or postmenopausal females, whereas caruncles are seen almost exclusively in the latter.